Fantastic WORDS

 A treasury of curious, rare, and delightful words.

 WORDS are our favorite thing.
-We have collected them for only a few years so there aren't thousands or even hundreds in our list, but we hope you will enjoy our WORDS.
-We will be adding to this list and we hope you will add your fantastic words too.
-Eventually we may get these into alphabetical order!
+We have collected fantastic WORDS for only a few years so there aren’t thousands or even hundreds in our list, but we hope you will enjoy them.
+We will be adding to this list periodically, and we hope you will add your fantastic words too.
+See our Submissions page.

 Bloviate — talk at length, especially in an inflated or empty way.